Melinda Metz: Roswell High

+Fingerprints

-Book listThe OutsiderThe Wild OneThe SeekerThe WatcherThe IntruderThe StowawayThe VanishedThe RebelThe Dark OneThe SalvationFingerprintsFingerprints is a book series about high schooler Rachel "Rae" Voight who develops a psychic ability; when she touches a fingerprint, she can "hear" the person's thought.
+Fingerprints is a book series about high school student Rachel "Rae" Voight who develops a psychic ability; when she touches a fingerprint, she can "hear" the person's thought.
 When Rae discovers someone out to kill her, she must find facts about the past to protect herself.
 She only has the help of her friends; Anthony, who knows about her mysterious abilities, and Yana, who doesn't ask awkward questions.